 - Squeezing the bunches (crush the grapes to release the liquid from the berries)

-- Maceration (total liquid must and solid stalks, pips, and skins) the must acquire a red color at this stage
+- Maceration (total liquid must and solid stalks, pips, and skins) must acquire a red color at this stage

 - Pressing and filtering (obtaining liquid, discarding solid parts)